 Du Maurier Literary Centre

 Daphne du Maurier, the author of iconic novels such as Jamaica Inn and Rebecca, lived along this stretch of Cornish coastline for well over fifty years.
-She loved the Southwest of England and regularly wrote novels set against the backdrop of stormy coastlines, rugged moorland, and small fishing communities.
+Du Maurier loved the Southwest of England and regularly wrote novels set against the backdrop of stormy coastlines, rugged moorland, and small fishing communities.
 Nearby, on Bodmin Moor, it’s possible to visit ‘the Jamaica Inn‘ which inspired her story of the same name.

-Nearby Attractions and Things to do in Fowey
+Nearby Attractions close to Fowey

-The Saints Way: Signed by Celtic Cross markers, this 27-mile stretch takes hikers from Padstow in the North of Cornwall, and all the way down to Fowey in the South.
+Signed by Celtic Cross markers, this 27-mile stretch takes hikers from Padstow in the North of Cornwall, and all the way down to Fowey in the South.
 If you choose to follow the ancient route, the walk will take around two days to complete and offers various slices of Cornish life as you traverse through the county.

 The Saints Way is so called because it follows the route of historic Christian pilgrims who likely followed the route on their way to the Camino de Santiago in Northern Spain or to Brittany in Northern France en route from Wales or Ireland.

-Restormel Castle: A fine example of a 13th century Norman Castle, today the remains of the fortifications are owned and managed by English Heritage.
+A fine example of a 13th century Norman Castle, today the remains of the fortifications are owned and managed by English Heritage.
 It’s possible to visit the ruins for a small fee and the surrounding countryside is filled with local wildlife and oodles of flowers.

-Mevagissey: This 15th-century traditional fishing village remains picture perfect and is best explored on foot.
+This 15th-century traditional fishing village remains picture perfect and is best explored on foot.
 Mevagissey is the kind of place that wouldn’t look out of place on a vintage film and is well worth a visit.
 Highlights of this historic Cornish settlement include Caerhays Castle, a town museum, and a chance to sample some British fish and chips straight from the sea!